Monte Blue: Early life

-Blue was born in Indianapolis, Indiana to an Irish mother, Orphalena Lousetta Springer, while his father William Jackson Blue was believed to be half French and part Cherokee and Osage Indian.
+Gerard Montgomery Bluefeather was born in Indianapolis, Indiana to an Irish mother, Orphalena Lousetta Springer, while his father William Jackson Blue was believed to be half French and part Cherokee and Osage.
 He had three brothers; Charles Bertram, Leroy, and William Morris.
 His father was a Civil War veteran, and served as a scout for Buffalo Bill.

 When his father died in a railroad collision, his mother could not rear four children alone, so Blue and one of his brothers were admitted to the Indiana Soldiers' and Sailors' Children's Home.
 He eventually worked his way through Purdue University in West Lafayette, Indiana.